Workflow automation rules

 To understand in what exactly block the condition should be added, you need to decide on the logical operator ("AND", "OR" ):

-• Each of the conditions added in the block "ALL of the following conditions" must be met — the "AND" operator;
+So, each of the conditions added in the block "ALL of the following conditions" must be met — it uses the "AND" operator.

 First, you need to check the sender of the case.
 To do this, add the condition "Email address — is equal to — [email protected]".
 This condition must be met, so it is added to the "ALL of the following conditions" item.